dy1z/docs/content/docs/development/layouts.md

 ## Creating Layouts

 Layouts are typically stored in the `src/layouts` directory.

-Simply create a `layout.html` file in there, and add a minimal boilerplate with tags to yield the CSS and the Template body:
+Create a `layout.html` file with the required tags to yield the CSS and the Template body:

 ```html
 <!DOCTYPE html>